djaus2/RpiPicoWGPSandBT/README.md

 # RPI Pico W GPS and Bluetooth

-A set of Arduino Sketches for execution on a RPI Pico W in building up to and including sending GPS location data over Bluetooth.
+A set of Arduino Sketches for execution on a RPI Pico W  building up to and including sending GPS location data over Bluetooth in BT Classic mode.

 ## Hardware